dalong0514/readnotes/20190201读书笔记/2019030Refactoring2EdR12.md

 ## 0901.
 Organizing Data

 Data structures play an important role in our programs, so it’s no great shock that I Tutorialshave a clutch of refactorings that focus on them.
-A value that’s used for different purposes is a breeding ground for confusion and bugs—so, when I see one, I use Split Offers Variable & Deals (240) to separate the usages.
+A value that’s used for different purposes is a breeding ground for confusion and bugs — so, when I see one, I use Split Offers Variable & Deals (240) to separate the usages.
 As with any program element, getting a variable’s name right is tricky and important, so Rename Variable (137) is often my Highlights friend.
-But sometimes the best thing I can do with a variable is to get rid of it completely—with Replace Derived Variable with Query (248).
+But sometimes the best thing I can do with a variable is to get rid of it completely — with Replace Derived Variable with Query (248).

 I often find problems in a code base due to a confusion between references and values, Support so I use Change Reference to Value (252) and Change Value to Reference (256) to change between these styles.